-Our objectives are to obtain reasonable assurance about whether material noncompliance with the compliance requirements referred to above, whether due to fraud or error, and express an opinion on the City's compliance based on our audit.
-Reasonable assurance is a high level of assurance but is not absolute assurance and therefore is not a guarantee that an audit conducted in accordance with GAAS and Government Auditing Standards, and section 6666 of the Act will always detect material noncompliance when it exists.
+assurance and therefore is not a guarantee that an audit conducted in accordance with GAAS and Government Auditing Standards, and section 6666 of the Act will always detect material noncompliance when it exists.
 The risk of not detecting material noncompliance resulting from fraud is higher than for that resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.
-Noncompliance with the compliance requirements referred to above is considered material if there is a substantial likelihood that, individually or in the aggregate, it would influence the judgment made by a reasonable user of the report on compliance about the VRF Fund's compliance with the requirements described in the agreement with the Alameda County Transportation Commission that are applicable to its VRF Fund.
+Noncompliance with the compliance requirements referred to above is considered material if there is a substantial likelihood that, individually or in the aggregate, it would influence the judgment made by a reasonable user of the report on compliance about the VRF Fund's compliance with the requirements described in the aggreement with the Alameda County Transportation Commission that are applicable to its VRF Fund.